 MDR&IVDR: Useful networks

 GS1 also offers numerous resources, which mainly explain the basics of MDR and IVDR in connection with Unique Device Identification (UDI) in an understandable way.
 More specific questions can be asked directly to the experts.
-A little insider tip is the UDI Coffee Talk.
 The GS1 GSA (Germany, Switzerland, Austria) organizations offer a Q&A session every fortnight together with GS1 Hungary.
 The networking offered on LinkedIn serves as an exchange between the GS1 organizations, but above all as an open offer for medical device manufacturers who want to exchange information on specific questions and problems regarding the labeling of their products.

 Medical Mountains is a cluster network that primarily supports the interests of the medical technology industry in Baden-Württemberg, Germany.
 However, the courses and seminars (fee-based, German) are open to all interested parties.

 On LinkedIn, there are not only many players in the Medtech industry who share information on their channels, but there are also numerous discussion groups on the topic of MDR/IVDR or Unique Device Identification.
 The largest is Elemed’s “The MDR/IVDR discussion forum“.
 Another LinkedIn group is the “Medical Device Regulation (MDR_EU)“, which is managed by Regulatory Globe.